 Is the Logitech G Pro Wireless Still Worth It?

+In a market now filled with ultralight mice weighing 50-60 grams and featuring the latest optical switches, the G Pro Wireless is no longer the undisputed king of specs.
+However, it remains an incredibly compelling option.
 Its “safe” shape, flawless sensor, and rock-solid wireless technology make it one of the most reliable and consistent gaming mice ever made.
-It’s a tool that has been battle-tested and proven at the highest levels of competition.
-For gamers who prioritize a trusted shape and top-tier performance over chasing the absolute lowest weight, the Logitech G Pro Wireless Gaming Mouse is still a phenomenal choice.
+It’s a tool proven at the highest levels of competition.
+For gamers prioritizing a trusted shape and top-tier performance over chasing the absolute lowest weight, the Logitech G Pro Wireless Gaming Mouse is still a phenomenal choice.

 Final Verdict: An Enduring Legacy